Skip to Main Content

 Online Study Overview

 Online courses at Cayuga are generally completed entirely online.
 Lab courses either use computer simulations or require students to purchase lab kits to conduct experiments at home.
-However, some courses, like math, require a proctored exam.
-If you live in the area, you can make appointments to take the tests on campus (Auburn or Fulton) in the Learning Commons – Academic Support, or instructions in the course will explain how to find a proctor at a local college, school, church, etc.
+However, some courses, like math, may require an in-person proctored exam.
+Instructions in the course will explain how to find a proctor at a local college, school, etc. If you have questions ahead of registration, please reach out to the individual instructor.

 Like on-campus courses, online courses may require extracurricular activities, such as visiting a local court in a Criminal Justice class or attending an Alcoholics Anonymous (AA) meeting in a Health course about addiction.